WUAB: United Artists ownership

-WUAB was signed on by United Artists on September 14, 1968, following WKBF-TV as the second commercial UHF station in Cleveland proper and the fifth full-power UHF station in the market.
+WUAB was signed on by United Artists on September 15, 1968, following WKBF-TV as the second commercial UHF station in Cleveland proper and the fifth full-power UHF station in the market.
 WUAB used the WKBF-TV transmitter tower in Parma; the installation of the WUAB antenna on the tower several days prior forced WKBF-TV to be off the air for an extended period of time.
 As their studio facility near Parmatown Mall was still under construction, WUAB operated out of a semi-trailer next to an adjacent Parma bowling alley, with some studios inside the alley's nursery.
 Marty Sullivan, one of the station's first announcers, later recalled how a restroom adjacent to the main announcer booth had a warning sign, "Do not use Bippy when announcer is in booth".
-WVIZ's Brook Park studios were also utilized by WUAB.
+WVIZ's Brook Park studios were also used by WUAB.
 WUAB's lack of any physical assets in Lorain proper and film studio ownership was met with criticism by the Lorain Journal editorial board, which asked, "Why call it a Lorain station?
 Why give Lorain's TV franchise to outsiders who want to operate outside of Lorain?
 Why not give Lorain people an opportunity to operate a TV station in Lorain, to serve Lorain?"